Request Free Consultation

 Affirmative defenses can be procedural or substantive.
 A procedural affirmative defense can include a statute of limitations defense i.e. that the time suit was not timely filed, or the failure to properly effectuate service of process.

-Substantive affirmative defenses can include such defenses as a failure to use a seat-belt, comparative negligence i.e. that plaintiff was partly at fault for the accident, collateral source (that plaintiff’s medical expenses were paid by a third-party; plaintiff is not allowed a double-recovery), among other defenses.
+Substantive affirmative defenses can include such defenses as a failure to use a seat-belt, comparative negligence i.e. that plaintiff was partly at fault for the accident, collateral source (that plaintiff’s medical expenses were paid by a third-party; the plaintiff is not allowed a double-recovery), among other defenses.
 Some affirmative defenses, such as collateral source, are jurisdictional, meaning if they are not raised in the Answer they are waived.

 A counterclaim is whereby the defendant asserts a direct claim against the plaintiff.